-The classification of the topography was performed using Random Forest classification, a supervised machine learning approach.
+The classification of the topography was performed using the Random Forest classifier, a supervised machine learning approach.
 More information on Random Forest Classification can be found on the authors' homepage.
-The approach learns the classification of specific crop types by associating backscatter characteristics of each radar polarisation (VV, VH, VV/VH) to known land covers, previously collected by field inspectors.
-The ground truth points and radar images were fed into the workflow, outlined in Figure 3, making up the four main work packages described below in further detail.
+The approach learns the classification of specific crop types by associating backscatter characteristics of each radar polarisation (VV, VH, VV/VH) and multispectral (RGBNIR) signatures at 10m spatial resolution to known land covers, previously collected by field inspectors.
+The ground truth points, radar and multispectral images were fed into the workflow, outlined in Figure 3, making up the four main work packages described below in further detail.